Start2Bitcoin/bitvavo-autostacker/README.md

 If you don't nothing happens.
 If you do, the app uses every euro in your account to market buy Bitcoin.
 This way, you can setup a reccuring payment from your bank account.
 As soon as the money arrives at your Bitvavo account, Bitcoin will be bought with it.
 You will receive e-mail confirmations from Bitvavo notifying you that the buy has taken place.
+The app does not (at the moment) withdraw bitcoin to your personal wallet.

 The app should be hosted by Vercel, and we use a Github Actions Cron job to poll Bitvavo every x (60) minutes.
 All this is hosted for free (Vercel is a serverless platform).